Webflow-Examples/utm-params-with-native-hubspot-integration/README.md

 # The Javascript

-On page load, the script will look for the inputs with the same UTM key — i.e., `utm_medium` — and assign the relevant value to the input.
+The script will look for the inputs with the same UTM key — i.e., `utm_medium` — and assign it relevant value.

 ```js
 // get url parameters